Solved! What to Do When Your Garage Door Won’t Open

 Check the circuit breaker that powers the opener.

 An electrical surge, even a small one, can cause a breaker to trip.
-Check your home’s breaker panel (service panel) to see if the breaker that powers your garage (it should be labeled) is no longer in the “On” position.
-If so, flip the breaker switch to the “Off” position and then back to the “On” position to reset the breaker before trying the garage door opener again.
+Check your home’s breaker panel (service panel) to see if the breaker that powers your garage (it should be labeled) is no longer in the “on” position.
+If so, flip the breaker switch to the “off” position and then back to the “on” position to reset the breaker before trying the garage door opener again.

-Did someone lock the door?
+Did someone lock the door from the inside?

+Some garage doors have manual locks with a garage door latch that prevents the garage door from opening when engaged.
 If the garage door is locked from the inside, it won’t open.
 While you’ve likely already checked this out, we sometimes overlook the simplest things, so it’s worth mentioning and inspecting before you move on.